blake-education/exbuf_plug/README.md

 ExbufPlug is a wrapper around [exprotobuf](https://github.com/bitwalker/exprotobuf) to handle dealing with protobufs over http.

-The strategy here is to decode a protocol buffer into a base64 string and send it over http - which this plug will decode into an elixir struct to deal with in your application.
+The strategy here is to decode a protocol buffer into binary and send it over http - which this plug will decode into an elixir struct to deal with in your application.

 ## Useful articles